shaloo/docs.arcana/docs/faq/faq-gen.md

 ??? an-faq "Is there a passwordless login option to onboard the users?"

       The passwordless login option to onboard app users is enabled once the app registers through the {{config.extra.arcana.dashboard_name}} and then integrates with the {{config.extra.arcana.sdk_name}}.

-Initialize the SDK and use the `connect` method to bring up the built-in, plug-and-play login UI that allows passwordless login.
-Alternatively, add custom login UI and call the [`loginWithOTPStart`](https://authsdk-ref-guide.netlify.app/classes/authprovider#loginWithOTPStart) and [`loginWithOTPComplete`](https://authsdk-ref-guide.netlify.app/classes/authprovider#loginWithOTPComplete) methods to onboard users via the passwordless option.
+      Initialize the SDK and use the `connect` method to bring up the built-in, [[use-plug-play-auth|plug-and-play login UI]] that allows passwordless login.
+Alternatively, add custom login UI and call the SDK methods for passwordless login.
 See [[build-password-less-auth|how to enable passwordless login]] for details.

 ## Deployment